D-Veenamadhuri/Excel-Sales-Analytics/README.md

 - **Role of reports:** Reports play a critical role in aligning financial planning with strategic goals and instilling confidence in the organization's financial outlook.

 ## Technical & Soft Skills:
+1. Proficiency in ETL methodology (Extract, Transform, Load).
+2. Skills to generate a date table using Power Query.
+3. Ability to derive fiscal months and quarters.
+4. Establishing data model relationships with Power Pivot.
+5. Proficiency in incorporating supplementary data into an existing data model.
+6. Utilizing DAX to create calculated columns.

 ## Soft Skills:
 1. Improved understanding of Sales & Finance Reports.
 2. Creating user-friendly reports with empathy.